haiwen/seafile-admin-docs/manual/setup/setup_with_multiple_storage_backends.md

 This policy maps libraries to storage classes based on its library ID.
 The ID of a library is an UUID.
 In this way, the data in the system can be evenly distributed among the storage classes.

+!!! note
-Note that this policy is not a designed to be a complete distributed storage solution.
+    This policy is not a designed to be a complete distributed storage solution.
 It doesn't handle automatic migration of library data between storage classes.
 If you need to add more storage classes to the configuration, existing libraries will stay in their original storage classes.
 New libraries can be distributed among the new storage classes (backends).
 You still have to plan about the total storage capacity of your system at the beginning.

 To use this policy, you first add following options in seahub_settings.py: